 These traditions share many common practices, principles, and goals – and yet there are profound differences in approaches, beliefs, and worldviews.
 This post is my effort of putting it all together and presenting an overview of the common goals and practice of different spiritual paths.

 You don’t need to follow an institutionalized religion in order to have a fruitful spiritual life.
-Spirituality and religion are different things, and spiritual but not religious is a way too.
 This doesn’t imply, however, that you reject tradition.

 Tradition is there to serve you, and it would be silly to throw away the collective development of mystics over millennia and try to reinvent the wheel.
 Find a wisdom tradition that speaks to your heart, then study and practice the core of it.
 Just don’t outsource your spiritual journey – own it, explore with your own feet, experiment with the teachings, and trust your own discernment.